-In order to make the block more efficient and practical, we adopt residual learning similar to in ResNet~\cite{zhang2018residual} to each MMRB.
+In order to make it more efficient and practical, we adopt residual learning for each MMRB.
 Formally, we describe the MMRB layer as:

-Where $\boldsymbol{X}_O $ represents the MMRB's output. $\boldsymbol{P} \in \mathbb{R}^{H \times W \times C}$ and is the output of multi-path feature maps fusion.
-In practice, The MMRB layer is applied to the encoder level by level from shallow layer to deep layer to improve our network's performance.
+Where $\boldsymbol{X}_O $ represents the MMRB's output. $\boldsymbol{P} \in \mathbb{R}^{H \times W \times C}$ and is the fused output of multi-path feature maps.
+The MMRB layer is applied in the encoder level by level from the shallow layer to the deep layer to improve our network's performance.
 What is more, it introduces fewer parameters and can be plug-and-play to enhance the ability of feature extraction in other networks.